lukeify/notes/AWS/Cloud Practitioner (CLF-C01) & Developer Associate (DVA-C02) Certifications.md

 This tool helps you manage your EC2 and on-premise systems at scale (this makes it another hybrid AWS service), allowing you to receive operational insights about the state of your infrastructure.
 Consisting of 13 products, the most important features are:

-- Patching automation for enhanced compliance
+- Patching automation for enhanced compliance.
-- Run commands across an entire fleet of servers
+- Run commands across an entire fleet of servers.
-- Store parameter configuration with the SSM Parameter Store
+- Store parameter configuration with the SSM Parameter Store.

 SSM requires the SSM agent to be present onto the systems we control, and it is installed by default on the Amazon Linux AMI and some Ubuntu AMIs.
 It was previously called “Simple Systems Manager” which led to its abbreviation of SSM, which is still retained to this day.

 #### SSM Session Manager

-Session Manager is a feature of SSM that lets you start a secure show on your EC2 and on-premise servers without needing SSH access, bastion hosts, or SSH keys needed.
+Session Manager is a feature of SSM that lets you start a secure connection to your EC2 and on-premise servers without needing SSH access, bastion hosts, or SSH keys.
 This lets you close port 22 (normally used for SSH).

 The EC2 instance has an SSM Agent installed on it, and that agent is connected to the Session Manager service.